kevinydhan/infini/README.md

 ### Features

-- Get *potentially* unlimited song recommendations using Spotify Web API
+- Get *potentially* unlimited song recommendations using Spotify's Web API

 - Manage your excluded tracks, artists, and genres to refine your search for new music

-- *Manage additional recommendation query parameters for further refination (coming soon!)*
+- Manage additional recommendation query parameters for further refination

 - Create new playlists containing your new finds